aditisrivastava14/Global-Energy-Market-Analysis-/README.md

 MySQL Workbench

 Database competency was demonstrated by setting up the market data schema and executing complex SQL queries.
-Core metrics were calculated using built-in functions, while advanced statistics like Median, Skewness, and Kurtosis required translating complex statistical formulae into custom, multi-step database code.
+Removed the NULL values, core metrics were calculated using built-in functions, while advanced statistics like Median, Skewness, and Kurtosis required translating complex statistical formulae into custom, multi-step database code.

 Excel / Google Sheets